-Royal Unibrew is setting ambitious targets on carbon emissions.
-From our own production (scope 1 and 2) we aim at being carbon emission free in 2025, and for the entire supply chain (scope 1, 2 and 3) reducing our footprint by at least 50% in 2030.
-We have decided on several initiatives to reach these ambitious targets, but we also acknowledge that implementation of new, not yet available, technologies are key to succeed.
+Royal Unibrew has set ambitious targets for the reduction of carbon emissions.
+With regard to our own production (scope 1 and 2), we aim at being carbon emission free in 2025, and for the entire supply chain (scope 1, 2 and 3) we want to reduce our footprint by at least 50% in 2030.
+We have decided on several initiatives to achieve these ambitious targets, but we also acknowledge that implementation of new, not yet available, technologies are crucial to succeed.